 According to the U.S. Embassy in Japan, hospitals usually require payment up front from foreign tourists seeking medical care.
 Some travel insurance companies provide this payment on your behalf, avoiding the need for costly out-of-pocket expenses.

 The cost of travel insurance is minimal compared to the potential risks of traveling uninsured.
-For that reason, we highly recommend buying a policy prior to your trip’s departure date.
+For that reason, we highly recommend buying a policy before your trip’s departure date.

 No, U.S. health insurance, including Medicare and Medicaid, does not provide coverage in Japan.
 Some private insurers may offer limited international coverage, but you would likely need to pay out-of-pocket and file for reimbursement—if your policy even covers foreign medical expenses.
 A travel medical insurance plan is the best way to ensure you receive care without unexpected costs.